Conditional GLMMs for reaction times in choice tasks: Discussion and scopes

 \subsubsection{Acknowledgements}

 This research was funded by the INICI-UV Grant (UVA 20993, 2021) and received additional support from Exploration-ANID (13220168, 2022).
 The authors extend their gratitude to Professor Javier Contreras, Professor Joaquín Cavieres, and Professor Raydonal Ospina for their invaluable insights and assistance with numerical implementations.
+We also thank anonymous reviewers, whose comments and advice have substantially improved our first version.

+An earlier version of this manuscript can be found at \url{https://arxiv.org/abs/2510.15203}.
+We recommend referring to and citing the current version rather than the earlier one.